python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |tg_stars| replace:: `Telegram Stars <https://t.me/BotNews/90>`__

 .. |allow_paid_broadcast| replace:: Pass True to allow up to :tg-const:`telegram.constants.FloodLimit.PAID_MESSAGES_PER_SECOND` messages per second, ignoring `broadcasting limits <https://core.telegram.org/bots/faq#how-can-i-message-all-of-my-bot-39s-subscribers-at-once>`__ for a fee of 0.1 Telegram Stars per message.
 The relevant Stars will be withdrawn from the bot's balance.

+.. |tz-naive-dtms| replace:: For timezone naive :obj:`datetime.datetime` objects, the default timezone of the bot will be used, which is UTC unless :attr:`telegram.ext.Defaults.tzinfo` is used.